How Efficient Are Solar Cells

 Buy the right size of solar system for your home

-The larger the solar panels you purchase, the more you spend.
+The larger the number of solar panels you purchase, the more you spend.

 Assess your electricity consumption or daily power needs before you purchase a solar system.